huchenlei/ComfyUI-IC-Light-Native/README.md

 - [ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes): Provides various mask nodes to create light map.
 - [ComfyUI-Easy-Use](https://github.com/yolain/ComfyUI-Easy-Use): A giant node pack of everything.
 The remove bg node used in workflow comes from this pack.
 - [ComfyUI_essentials](https://github.com/cubiq/ComfyUI_essentials): Many useful tooling nodes.
 Image resize node used in the workflow comes from this pack.
+- [ComfyUI-IC-Light](https://github.com/kijai/ComfyUI-IC-Light): The IC-Light impl from kijai.
+It includes a very useful `DetailTransfer` node to help preverse high frequency details from input fg image.

 ## Workflows
 Please make sure the fg image's masked/transparent area are grey before you pass it to the VAE.
 Otherwise, you will get background obscured in FC workflows or